Lake loses suit over her defeat in Arizona governor’s race

 “But this Court’s duty is not solely to incline an ear to public outcry,” the judge continued.
 “It is to subject Plaintiff’s claims and Defendants’ actions to the light of the courtroom and scrutiny of the law.”

-Lawyers for Lake focused on problems with ballot printers at some polling places in Maricopa County, home to more than 60% of Arizona’s voters.
+Lawyers for Lake focused on problems with ballot printers at some polling places in Maricopa County.
 The defective printers produced ballots that were too light to be read by the on-site tabulators at polling places.
 Lines backed up in some areas amid the confusion.

 County officials say everyone had a chance to vote and all ballots were counted, since ballots affected by the printers were taken to more sophisticated counters at the elections department headquarters.
 They are in the process of investigating the root cause of the printer problems.

 Lake’s attorneys also claimed the chain of custody for ballots was broken at an off-site facility, where a contractor scans mail ballots to prepare them for processing.
-They claim workers at the facility put their own mail ballots into the pile, rather than sending their ballots through normal channels, and also that paperwork documenting the transfer of ballots was missing.
+They claimed workers at the facility put their own mail ballots into the pile, rather than sending their ballots through normal channels, and also that paperwork documenting the transfer of ballots was missing.
 The county disputes the claim.

 Lake faced extremely long odds in her challenge, needing to prove not only that misconduct occurred, but also that it was intended to deny her victory and did in fact result in the wrong woman being declared the winner.